mamedev/docs/source/basicuse/compilingmame.rst

 * You can do compilation on Visual Studio 2015 (if installed on your PC) by using **make vs2015**.
 This will always regenerate the settings, so **REGENIE=1** is *not* needed.

+* Make sure you get SDL 2 2.0.3 or 2.0.4 as earlier versions are buggy.

 Fedora Linux
 ------------

 You'll need a few prerequisites from your distro.
+Make sure you get SDL2 2.0.3 or 2.0.4 as earlier versions are buggy.

-**sudo yum install gcc gcc-c++ SDL-devel libXinerama-devel qt-devel expat-devel fontconfig-devel SDL_ttf SDL_ttf-devel**
+**sudo yum install gcc gcc-c++ SDL2-devel SDL2_ttf-devel libXinerama-devel qt5-qtbase-devel qt5-qttools expat-devel fontconfig-devel**

 Compilation is exactly as described above in All Platforms.